 - The Parks and Recreation Department worked hard to find a solution to the Drainage Issue at the Court and Theater Building.
 The project focused on diverting water away from the facility and replacing the glass doors at the front entry.
 Installation of the new glass entry doors was completed in mid-summer.
 The doors were purchased and installed by ABCO Door for $16,977.
 The City hired W&R Construction to mobilize, grade, and sod the area in front of the building, as well as install pipes and grates for drainage at an estimated cost of $23,800.
 This project has been completed.

 - The City of Deer Park received a grant from the Texas Parks and Wildlife Department for the future Northeast Hike and Bike Trail.
 RVi Planning was selected as the landscape architecture firm to develop the design and layout of the trail.
-According to the preliminary conceptual design, the trail will begin at Park Green Park and extend south to Runningbrook Park, offering several trail and path connections along the way.
+The trail begins at Park Green Park and extends south to Runningbrook Park, offering several trail and path connections along the way.
 Construction plans have been completed by RVi Planning.
 Competitive sealed proposals were accepted this fall for review.
 Authorization by City Council for the project is anticipated by December 2021.
 Construction is expected to begin in the 1st quarter 2022 and completed in 90 to 120 days.
 The project is being funded with $200,000 from the Texas Parks and Wildlife Department grant, in addition to $170,000 from the General Fund.